 The next Headmaster, Dr Ian Paterson, AM, initiated further significant developments including a substantial building program, an outdoor education program, the introduction of a wider selection of sporting choices beginning with basketball and soccer/football, and the introduction of the school musical.
 During this era, Visual Arts, Music and Drama entered the NSW syllabus and the appointment of specialist staff strengthened and anchored the development of the creative arts.
 In 1974, the school turned 50 years old.
 There were more changes to come before the 21st Century arrived.
 The Music Centre, Lawson Centre, Reid Industrial Arts Building, Paterson Centre and the purchase and building of the Grahame Mapp Oval and the Gifford Pavilion in North Turramurra are some of the major projects completed in this era.

 Introduction of a wider selection of sporting choices beginning with basketball and soccer/football, and the introduction of the school musical.

 Mr Peter Crawley

 In 1999, Peter Crawley, former Head of Trinity Grammar School in Melbourne, became Knox’s sixth Headmaster, bringing the School into the 21st century with an innovative program of technology and computer-based learning.
 He oversaw steady improvements to student life and retired from the School in 2003.

-Today there are about 2,400 boys at Knox, with more than 1,800 in the Senior School and 600 in the Preparatory School.
-Knox also operates Wahroonga Prep, a co-educational campus for girls and boys from Pre-Kindergarten to Year 6.
-The School offers boarding for up to 200 boys from Year 7 onwards.
-The School has a teaching staff of more than 200 with additional staff employed in roles such as visiting music, physical education, information resource teachers and ancillary support.
+Today there are approximately 3,000 students across our campuses.
+In addition to Knox Prep and the Knox Senior School, we also operate Wahroonga Prep, a co-educational campus for girls and boys from Pre-Kindergarten to Year 6.
+The School offers boarding for approximately 200 boys from Year 7 onwards.
+The School has a teaching staff of more than 250 with additional staff employed in roles such as visiting music, physical education, information resource teachers and ancillary support.